 My role as product designer

 Because augmented reality is still such a new field and users don’t know how to use it, I used the ethos of rapid prototyping to create numerous interactive prototypes in protopie and validated this with users, on top of all the research done.
-I led a team of designers to interview and test with users to find pain points, ideated, and prototyped to find the final validated design.
+I was the product design lead consultant for Memoire in which I led a team of designers to create prototypes in Protopie.

 Grandmas are able to understand augmented reality